mrmans0n/compose-rules/docs/ktlint.md

 ### Enabling the Material 2 detector

-The `material-two` rule will flag any usage of a Material 2 API.
-This rule is disabled by default, so you'll need to explicitly enable it in your `.editorconfig` file:
+The `material-two` rule flags Material 2 API usage.
+Disabled by default; enable it in your `.editorconfig` file:

 ```editorconfig
 [*.{kt,kts}]
 compose_disallow_material2 = true
 ```

-You might also want to disallow Material 2, but allow a specific set / subset of APIs.
-The rule allows this too.

-For example, let's say you want to allow all filled icons (whose fully qualified names are androidx.compose.material.icons.filled.*) and the `Button` composable (androidx.compose.material.Button).
-This is how you'd allow those:
+You can also allow specific Material 2 APIs during migration.
+For example, to allow filled icons and `Button`:

 ```editorconfig
 [*.{kt,kts}]